bio-boris/bio-tools/README.md

 bio-tools
 =========

-A repository of scripts that I use for bioinformatics
+A repository of scripts that I use for bioinformatics data wrangling